 We’re doing this for two important reasons

-With energy prices set to rise sharply over the coming years, we want to keep energy costs low for residents of our town.
+With the sharp increase in energy prices, we want to keep energy costs low for the people of Keynsham.

 The benefits to creating sustainable energy at a local level are clear:

-- People living in our town get cleaner, cheaper energy
+- People living in Keynsham get cleaner, cheaper energy.

-- The townsfolk get help to make their homes warmer and more comfortable
+- We help to make your home warmer and more comfortable.

 Transforming our town

-Keynsham Community Energy grew out of Transition Keynsham's energy group and became a BenCom in 2016.
-Since then, we have been working to give Keynsham the power to transform how we generate, use and buy energy.
+Keynsham Community Energy grew out of Transition Keynsham's energy group and became a Community Benefit Society in 2016.
+Since then, we have been working to provide Keynsham with the power to transform the way we generate, use, and buy energy.

-We want to make Keynsham a resilient town that is well-placed to withstand the future shocks that climate change and resource constraints are likely to bring.
+We want Keynsham to withstand the future shocks that climate change and resource constraints are likely to bring.